Life and Work

 See an ice-skating show at Madeleine Hotel

-Telluride, Colorado is famous for skiing – they have everything from Alpine to Nordic to back country.
+Telluride, Colorado is famous for skiing — they have everything from Alpine to Nordic to back country.
 But right outside this gorgeous Madeleine Hotel is a massive ice-skating rink with rentals (hockey skates and figure skates) as well as lessons, shows and even special DJ nights.
+To minimize travel anxiety, make sure you do these 6 little things.

 Try snow tubing at Montage Deer Valley

 Sure, you know Park City, Utah has some of the best skiing in the country, but the popular Montage Deer Valley resort also has its own snow tubing park.
 The tubing hill has a magic carpet feature to scoot you back up the hill as well, and the park is open from 2 p.m. until dusk.
 Nearby, you’ll also find sleigh rides, a toboggan-style alpine coaster and a winter zip line across the snow.
+These are the best places to travel every month of the year.

 Sip winter’s sweetness at the Ice Wine Festival